 - When the patient is ready to use her frozen eggs or embryos, they will be retrieved from storage and thawed.
 Frozen eggs that have survived the oocyte freezing process will be fertilized in vitro and the resulting embryo(s) will be transferred to the patient’s uterus.

 Fertility Preservation for Men Before Cancer Treatment

 Men undergoing cancer treatment are also encouraged to freeze their sperm prior to undergoing treatments such as radiation or chemotherapy, as these treatments can leave men infertile.
-Patient’s seeking to freeze their sperm will be able to provide a sample to the fertility experts at SIRM Dallas, which will then be frozen and stored until the patient is ready to use them through IUI or IVF.
+Patient’s seeking to freeze their sperm will be able to provide a sample to the fertility experts at CRE (previously SIRM-Dallas), which will then be frozen and stored until the patient is ready to use them through IUI or IVF.

-To learn more about your fertility preservations options, contact the fertility specialists of SIRM Dallas today at 972-566-6686.
+To learn more about your fertility preservations options, contact the fertility specialists of CRE (previously SIRM-Dallas) today at 972-566-6686.